What is Holistic Development?

 Understanding Holistic Development?

-Holistic development in education means a comprehensive growth of college students that addresses intellectual, emotional, social, physical, and ethical dimensions, ensuring they become versatile individuals ready to tackle real-world challenges and opportunities.
+Holistic development in education is the comprehensive development of college students that incorporates intellectual, emotional, social, physical, and ethical aspects, so that they can emerge as wholesome individuals capable of dealing with real-world challenges and opportunities.

 Key aspects of holistic development: